Yule: Relationship with Christmas in Northern Europe

-In modern Germanic language-speaking areas and some other Northern European countries, yule and its cognates denote the Christmas holiday season.
-In addition to yule and yuletide in English, examples include jul in Sweden, Denmark, and Norway, jól in Iceland and the Faroe Islands, joulu in Finland, Joelfest in Friesland, Joelfeest in the Netherlands and jõulud in Estonia.
+Hauling a Yule log in 1832.

+As Christianity became established among Germanic peoples, Yule slowly merged with the Christian festival of Christmas. Ágrip, for example, tells that Ólaf Tryggvason Christianised Norway, Iceland, Shetland, Orkney and the Faroes in the late 10th century.
+In the account, he banned blót and blót-drinking, replacing these with holiday feasts at Yule, Easter and ale at St John's Mass and Michaelmas.
+Similarly, Hákon the Good, according to Hákonar saga góða, passed a law in Norway to make Yule celebrations take place at the same time as the Christians celebrated Christmas.
+These actions have been compared to Pope Gregory's recommendation in 601 to Augustine to convert the heathen English by renaming existing traditional practices and taking over holy sites rather than trying to eradicate them.
+In England, Yule was used to refer to Christmas by the second half of the 9th century, where it is attested in the Doom book of Alfred the Great (c.
+890) as gehhol, and the Old English Martyrology (c.
+800-900) as geolum.
+Some later Old English texts call Christmas Day Geohel-dæg (Yule Day).

+Today, variants of "Yule" are the main names for Christmas in the North Germanic languages as well as in the Finnic languages.
+"Yule" and "Yuletide" are alternative names for Christmas and Christmastide in English.
+Traditionally, Yule or Yuil is also the main name for Christmas in Scots.

 Modern paganism

 As contemporary pagan religions differ in both origin and practice, these representations of Yule can vary considerably despite the shared name.
 Some Heathens, for example, celebrate in a way as close as possible to how they believe ancient Germanic pagans observed the tradition, while others observe the holiday with rituals "assembled from different sources".
-Heathen celebrations of Yule can also include sharing a meal and gift-giving.

 In most forms of Wicca, this holiday is celebrated at the winter solstice as the rebirth of the Great horned hunter god, who is viewed as the newborn solstice sun.
 The method of gathering for this sabbat varies by practitioner.
 Some have private ceremonies at home, while others do so with their covens:

 Generally meeting in covens, which anoint their own priests and priestesses, Wiccans chant and cast or draw circles to invoke their deities, mainly during festivals like Samhain and Yule, which coincide with Halloween and Christmas, and when the moon is full.

-LaVeyan Satanism

-Some members of the Church of Satan and other LaVeyan Satanist groups celebrate Yule at the same time as the Christian holiday in a secular manner.